 Do you think someone is less knowledgeable about Scripture because they choose to read the NIV and not the KJV or ESV?

-If people DO Christianity differently than you do, do you judge their salvation?
+If people DO their walk differently than you do, do you judge their salvation?

 Are you a modern day Pharisee?